microsoft/WhatTheHack/008-AzureDevOps/Student/Guides/challenge04.md

 ### Challenge

 In Azure DevOps we use Azure Pipelines to automate our build process.
-For our application the build process will not only compile our .NET Core applicaiton, it should test it, and package it into a Docker Container and publish the container to Azure Container Registry.
+For our application the build process will not only compile our .NET Core application, it should test it, and package it into a Docker Container and publish the container to Azure Container Registry.

 1. Create a build pipeline using the **ASP.NET Core** template ([hint](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started-designer?view=azure-devops&tabs=new-nav#create-a-build-pipeline))
 2. Enable continuous integration on your build pipeline ([hint](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started-designer?view=azure-devops&tabs=new-nav#enable-continuous-integration-ci))
-3. In our ArmTemplates folder you will find an templated called `containerRegistry-template.json`.
+3. In our ArmTemplates folder you will find a template called `containerRegistry-template.json`.
 Examine this file in VS Code.
 What does it do?
 What parameters does the template expect?
 4. Add a **Azure Resource Group Deployment** task as the first step in your pipeline to execute this ARM template and configure its properties.
    1. HINT: you can pass parameters into your template using the `Override template parameters` property on the task.
 Click the ellipsis next to the property text box.
 5. Review the 4 .NET Core build tasks that were added to our build pipeline by default.
-These are the 4 major steps to building a .NET Core applicaiton ([Hint](https://docs.microsoft.com/en-us/azure/devops/pipelines/languages/dotnet-core?view=azure-devops&tabs=designer)).
+These are the 4 major steps to building a .NET Core application ([Hint](https://docs.microsoft.com/en-us/azure/devops/pipelines/languages/dotnet-core?view=azure-devops&tabs=designer)).
-   1. First we call the `restore` command, this will get all the dependencies that our .net core applicaiton needs to compile
+   1. First we call the `restore` command, this will get all the dependencies that our .net core application needs to compile
    2. Next we call the `build` command, this will actually compile our code
    3. Next we call the `test` command, this should execute all our unit tests in the `**/*UnitTests/*.csproj` folder path.
 HINT: the template links this task setting to a pipeline setting that will need to be updated to match the folder structure of our code.
    4. The last .NET Core build task in the template is to `publish` the .net core app.
 The template publishes the application to a zip file, we don’t want it zipped so undo this setting.
 Additionally, change the output argument to here `$(System.DefaultWorkingDirectory)/PublishedWebApp`
-6. Now that our .NET core applicaiton is compiled and all the unit tests have been run, we need to package it into a Docker Container and publish the container to Azure Container Registry, to do this we are going to add 2 docker tasks to our build pipeline, before we publish the build artifiact.
+6. Now that our .NET core application is compiled and all the unit tests have been run, we need to package it into a Docker Container and publish the container to Azure Container Registry, to do this we are going to add 2 docker tasks to our build pipeline, before we publish the build artifact.
    1. Build the Docker Image ([Hint](https://docs.microsoft.com/en-us/azure/devops/pipelines/languages/docker?view=azure-devops&tabs=designer#build-an-image)).
       1. You named your Azure Container Registry in a parameter you sent to the ARM template earlier, however this time fully qualify it by adding `.azurecr.io` to the end.
       2. You did not build your app into the default build context, you did it here `$(System.DefaultWorkingDirectory)/PublishedWebApp`